What are Crystals and How do They Form?

 Article Pictures

-Our first picture, a cluster of quartz crystals, and final picture, gold crystals, are courtesy of Stan Celestian.
+Our first picture, a cluster of quartz crystals, and the final picture, gold crystals, are courtesy of Stan Celestian.

 The blue, cube-shaped fluorite crystals on quartz is courtesy of Ron Wolf.